 Hi everyone!
-My name is Mrs. Wicker and I am pleased to be your 7th grade counselor.
-I am excited that you are here at Highland!
 This year marks a big transition for you from elementary and intermediate schools to a true middle school.
 The biggest difference you will find is that you now travel to 7 different classes taught by at least 7 different teachers.
 I am here to help you navigate through this new world.
-As your counselor, I can help with issues and concerns such as academic help, conflict resolution, guidance, scheduling questions, etc. Email me anytime (email@example.com) or sign up in the Student Affairs Office to see me.
-I am here to be your advocate!
+Your counselors can help with issues and concerns such as academic help, conflict resolution, guidance, scheduling questions, etc. Email us anytime or sign up in the Student Affairs Office to see us.
+We am here to be your advocate!

 Each 7th grade student will be placed on one of three teams: University of Oregon, West Point, or Stanford University.
 Each team has the same group of Language Arts, Math, Science, and Social Studies teachers, which allows them to work together to plan team events.
 The teaming concept is a great way to make a large school much smaller.
 In addition to these four core classes, students will also take one semester of Physical Education (PE) and one semester of Health and Wellness.
 7th graders may also be taking a Reading class, based on test scores from the previous year.
 Students were also able to select one year-long elective or two semester electives.

 Highland Middle School proudly offers FREE after-school homework help Monday through Thursday from 2:45 p.m. until 4 p.m. in the cafeteria.
 There are teachers available to provide you with help on your school work and a free snack and transportation (by Activity Bus) are provided as well.
 Please see us for more information!